Big Springs Convention – September 1855

 Instead, the pro-slavery men chose to make the fight against admission at this time because so long as the Federal Government was behind them, they could control the Territorial Government, and they believed that by implementing pro-slavery laws, they could drive the Free-State men out of the territory.
 This was especially true if they could make the charge of treason stick against the promoters of the Topeka Movement.

 However, the Free-State men were determined, and though the so-called “Bogus Legislature” was “officially” in charge, a meeting of Free-State men was held at Topeka on September 19, 1855.
 This meeting called for an election of delegates to a Constitutional Convention to be held at Topeka on October 23, 1855.

 An election was held on October 19, 1855, in which a full list of 47 delegates was determined.
-The pro-slavery people did not participate in the election, the breach already being too wide between the parties.
+The pro-slavery people did not participate in the election, and the breach was too wide between the parties.
 They also contended that a Constitutional Convention could only be called by the Legislature (Bogus Legislature) and ridiculed the whole movement.
-On the other hand, the Free-State men contended that a constitution might be drafted by any convention, however, informally called; that the vital question was its ultimate adoption or rejection by the legal voters at an election held for that purpose.
+On the other hand, the Free-State men contended that any convention might draft a constitution; however, informally called, the vital question was its ultimate adoption or rejection by the legal voters at an election held for that purpose.
 To support their contention, they had the precedent of California, whose constitution was drafted by a convention held under a popular call.